Top Metaverse Companies LandVault and Super League Announce Strategic Partnership to Provide Brands with Scalable Solutions to Bridge the Gap Between Web2 and Web3

-/EIN News/ -- DUBAI, United Arab Emirates, April 17, 2023 (GLOBE NEWSWIRE) -- LandVault, the largest construction company in the metaverse, and Super League (Nasdaq: SLGG), a leading publisher of immersive experiences across the world’s largest metaverse gaming platforms, have announced an exclusive partnership to serve the needs of businesses throughout the GCC.
+DUBAI, United Arab Emirates, April 17, 2023 (GLOBE NEWSWIRE) -- LandVault, the largest construction company in the metaverse, and Super League SLGG, a leading publisher of immersive experiences across the world's largest metaverse gaming platforms, have announced an exclusive partnership to serve the needs of businesses throughout the GCC.

 Together, the companies offer a uniquely powerful metaverse alliance, having worked with an unparalleled set of partners ranging from global consumer brands to international sports franchises to entertainment conglomerates and government agencies.
 In addition, their combined expertise in Web2 and Web3 provides third parties throughout the region with an end-to-end solution for the creation, distribution, marketing, and monetization of metaverse initiatives.